senriques/Blockchain-4010-Fall-2018/README.md

 ### Lecture 01 - Aug 31 - Friday

 1. Economics of Blockchain and Computer Technology - why this is important
+	1. How important is blockchain to the economy - **slide**
+	2. A $40 billion dollar example	- **website example, IBM thing**
+	3. Accounting / Banking
+	4. Supply Chain
 2. Overview of blockchain, bitcoin, EOS, ripple, lightning and Ethereum